HIV/AIDS Symptoms and Signs

 - A weakened immune system can also lead to other unusual conditions:

-Lymphoma (a form of cancer of the lymphoid tissue)
+- Lymphoma (a form of cancer of the lymphoid tissue) in the brain can cause fever and problems with thinking.

 Must Read Articles Related to HIV/AIDS